A Moreau Envelope Approach for LQR Meta-Policy Estimation

 Model-Agnostic Meta-Learning (MAML), notable for its versatility, focuses on optimizing a model's initial parameters for swift adaptation through minimal adjustments, setting them to be highly responsive to a few policy gradient updates for quick task-specific learning~\cite{CF-PA-SL:17,fallah2021convergence}.
 On the other hand, the Moreau Envelope (ME) approach \cite{MTT-SL-CAU:23,toghani2023first,CTD-NT-JN:20} introduces a surrogate cost with a regularization term to smooth the optimization process, enhancing the stability of gradient updates and convergence efficiency.

-Recently, in~\cite{musavi2023convergence,LFT-DZ-JA-HW:24,molybog2021does}, the authors studied the meta-learning problem for LQR policy design.
-These works focused on meta-learning based on the MAML framework.
-In~\cite{molybog2021does}, the authors study MAML for the LQR problem in a single system and multi-task setting, which was later extended to a multi-system and multi-task setting by \cite{musavi2023convergence}.
-In their setup, data comes from a finite set of observed tasks, and it is used to design an LQR meta-policy that can be effectively and quickly adapted to unobserved tasks, but only local convergence is shown.
+The meta-learning problem for LQR policy design was studied in~\cite{musavi2023convergence,LFT-DZ-JA-HW:24,molybog2021does} and focuses on meta-learning based on the MAML framework.
+MAML for the LQR problem in a single system and multi-task setting was studied in~\cite{molybog2021does}, which was later extended to a multi-system and multi-task setting by \cite{musavi2023convergence}.
+In their setup, a finite set of observed tasks is used to design an LQR meta-policy that can effectively and quickly adapt to unobserved tasks, but only local convergence is shown.
 Later, the authors in~\cite{LFT-DZ-JA-HW:24} studied system heterogeneity and provided global convergence guarantees.